-In an effort to reduce the spread of COVID-19, the Columbus Bar Association offices will remain closed to the public until at least April 2021.
+In an effort to reduce the spread of COVID-19, the Columbus Bar Association offices will remain closed to the public until we can reopen to serve our members safely.
 Most of our services are available online, including CLE, committees, notary seminars and services, insurance products (including bonds), finding a lawyer, and access to court interpreters.
 Please email firstname.lastname@example.org with any questions or email the appropriate staff person (click here for the staff roster).

 Impact on CBA Events and Services:

-All CBA committee meetings will be delivered via webinar (no in-person meetings) until at least April 2021.
+All CBA committee meetings will be delivered via webinar (no in-person meetings) until further notice.
 We will communicate with members by email with instructions on how to access meetings via webinar.
 Committee members can also stay in contact with CBA Committee LinkedIn Groups.

-Columbus Bar CLE programming will be presented via live CLE webinar on Zoom through at least April 2021.
+Columbus Bar CLE programming will be presented via live CLE webinar on Zoom until further notice.
 These live webinars can be viewed remotely and have been approved for live CLE credits.
 Online CLE continues to be available and can be accessed anywhere, any time.
 CLE programs live-streamed from the Practising Law Institute in New York WILL BE presented at the CBA offices - with appropriate social distancing guidelines in place and very limited attendance.

-In-person notary classes have been cancelled until at least April 2021.
+In-person notary classes have been cancelled until further notice.
 Online versions of the classes are available anytime.
 Background checks are available by appointment.

 Committees & Cocktails:

-All Committees & Cocktails events have been cancelled until at least April 2021.
+All Committees & Cocktails events have been cancelled until further notice.

 Bonds and Lawyers Professional Liability Insurance: